 On July 1, 2008, Linksmart Wireless Technology, LLC, or Linksmart, filed a civil lawsuit in the Eastern District of Texas against EthoStream, LLC, our wholly-owned subsidiary and 22 other defendants (Linksmart Wireless Technology, LLC v.
 T-Mobile USA, Inc., et al, U.S. District Court, for the Eastern District of Texas, Marshall Division, No. 2:08-cv-00264).
-This lawsuit alleges that the defendants' services infringe a wireless network security patent held by Linksmart.
-Linksmart seeks a permanent injunction enjoining the defendants from infringing, inducing the infringement of, or contributing to the infringement of its patent, an award of damages and attorney's fees.
+This lawsuit alleged that the defendants' services infringed a wireless network security patent held by Linksmart.

-Defendant Ramada Worldwide, Inc. provided us with notice of the suit and demanded that we defend and indemnify it pursuant to a vendor direct supplier agreement between EthoStream and WWC Supplier Services, Inc., a Ramada affiliate (wherein we agreed to indemnify, defend and hold only Ethostream supported Ramada properties harmless from and against claims of infringement).
-After a review of that agreement, it was determined that EthoStream owes the duty to defend and indemnify with respect to services provided by Telkonet to Ramada and it has assumed Ramada's defense.
+Defendant Ramada Worldwide, Inc. provided us with notice of the suit and demanded that we defend and indemnify it pursuant to indemnification provisions of a vendor direct supplier agreement between EthoStream and WWC Supplier Services, Inc., a Ramada affiliate.
+After a review of that agreement, it was determined that EthoStream owed the duty to defend and indemnify with respect to services provided by Telkonet to Ramada and it assumed Ramada's defense.

 The parties in the lawsuit agreed to and the Court ordered a stay of the litigation pending the conclusion of a reexamination proceeding in the U.S. Patent and Trademark Office relating to the patent involved in the lawsuit.
 The case was reopened in early 2012 based on the expectation that a reexamination certificate would be issued by the Patent Office.
 The reexamination certificate has been issued.
 After the case resumed, the parties agreed to a "transfer" of the case from the Eastern District of Texas to the Central District of California.
 To accomplish the "transfer," with the agreement of the parties, the Texas case was dismissed and a new action was filed in California on April 5, 2012.
 (Linksmart Wireless Technology, LLC v.
 T-Mobile USA, Inc., et al, U.S. District Court, for the Central District of California, Southern Division, No. SACV 12-522-JST).
-The parties have answered the complaint filed in the new action and the court has set the litigation calendar with trial set for June 2014.
-Management is unable to predict the ultimate resolution of this matter.